Here’s what you need to know about the extension of the furlough scheme.

 On 31 October 2020, the same day as the Coronavirus Job Retention Scheme (CJRS) was due to come to an end, the Government announced a second national lockdown.
 With that came the extension of the CJRS (through which so many employees have been furloughed since March 2020).
 This pushed back the proposed implementation of the Job Support Scheme (see our article here).

-The fourth Treasury Direction to support the initial extension of the furlough scheme was published on 16 November 2020.
-It confirmed that under the extended scheme, HMRC will be publishing information about employers who claim under the scheme for December 2020 and January 2021.
-The information to be published will be the employer’s name and (if applicable) company reference number and the amount of the claim.
+Note that as of the Fourth Treasury Direction, published on 16 November 2020, HMRC are publishing information about employers who claim under the scheme.
+The information being published will be the employer’s name and (if applicable) company reference number and the amount of the claim.

 Furlough going forward

-The Government will continue to pay 80% of an employee’s current wages for hours not worked, up to a limit of £2,500 per month (the eligibility criteria having been left unchanged).
-Since September, the Government contribution had been falling each month but with the second lockdown, the scheme went back to its original contribution level of 80% (a helpful table regarding contributions can be found here).
+The Government’s contribution under the CJRS has, as of 1 July 2021, dropped to 70% though the total amount covered by the scheme remains 80% of an employee’s current wages for hours not worked, up to a limit of £2,500 per month (the eligibility criteria having been left unchanged).
+A helpful table and more detail regarding contributions can be found here.

 Calculation of Pay